Karthi-k-a/Fintech_Module12_Challenge_Supervised-Learning/README.md

 - Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the 1's, or predict the 0's? )

 If you do not recommend any of the models, please justify your reasoning.

+A lending company might want a model that requires a higher recall because:

+healthy loans being identified as a non-healthy loan might be more costly for a lending company since it might cause the loss of customers but it would not be as big of a deal since they have not provided any funds to the customer indicating no loss in terms of money

+non-healthy loans being identified as a healthy loan might surely be more costly for a lending company due to the loss of funds being provided by the lender